Rockies vs. Dodgers Probable Starting Pitching - September 26

 Watch live MLB games on all your devices!
 Sign up now for a free trial to Fubo!

-- The righty last pitched on Wednesday against the San Diego Padres, when he threw 6 1/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Wednesday against the San Diego Padres, when he threw five scoreless innings while allowing two hits.

-- The 35-year-old has amassed an ERA of 5.75, with 6.6 strikeouts per nine innings in 18 games this season.
-Opponents are batting .273 against him.
+- The 27-year-old has put up an ERA of 5.13, with 8.5 strikeouts per nine innings in nine games this season.
+Opponents are batting .252 against him.

-- Anderson is looking to notch his third quality start in a row in this game.
+- Feltner is looking to collect his sixth start of five or more innings this season in this game.

-- Anderson will look to go five or more innings for his third straight appearance.
-He's averaging 4.5 frames per outing.

-- In four of his 18 total appearances this season he has not allowed an earned run.
+- In three of his appearances this season he did not surrender an earned run.

-- He will take the mound against a Dodgers offense that ranks 11th in the league with 1352 total hits (on a .256 batting average).
-The team also slugs a collective .456 (third in the league) with 240 total home runs (second in MLB action).
+- He meets a Dodgers offense that ranks second in the league with 870 total runs scored while batting .256 as a unit.
+His opponent has a collective .456 slugging percentage (third in MLB play) and has hit a total of 240 home runs (second in the league).

-- Anderson has a 14.73 ERA and a 2.182 WHIP against the Dodgers this season in 3 2/3 innings pitched, allowing a .375 batting average over one appearance.
+- Feltner has thrown 4 2/3 innings, giving up five earned runs on four hits while striking out seven against the Dodgers this season.

 Try FanDuel Fantasy today with our link and make your perfect team!